Nucs/JsonSettings/README.md

 Blog Posts: http://blog.elibelash.com/2017/10/settings-file-in-your-project.html </br>
 Serialization Guide: https://www.newtonsoft.com/json/help/html/SerializationGuide.htm </br>

-JsonSettings is the base abstract class that inherits ISavable.<br>
 JsonSettings is the base abstract class that inherits ISavable. <br>
 Here is a self explanatory quicky of to how and what: